-Pages 9 and 10 in the Summary section of this report show the baseline projection of funded status and projected costs.
-It is important to note that baseline projections, while valid, are not going to occur as experience never conforms exactly to assumptions every year.
+We show the baseline projection of funded status and projected costs on page 8 in the Summary section of this report.
+Baseline projections, while valid, are not going to occur as experience never conforms exactly to assumptions every year.
 As discussed in the plan maturity section, as plans become more mature, it becomes more difficult to recover from market declines.
 Additionally, the pattern of funded status improvement in the baseline projections is a function of the funding policy to amortize the UAL over a fixed 21-year period including the one-year extension adopted for the June 30, 2019 valuation.
 As the amortization period shortens, cost volatility is expected to increase.
 For illustrative purposes we have developed hypothetical scenarios to show the impact deviations from assumed investment returns may have on future funded status and contribution rates.
 The scenarios are balanced between positive and negative scenarios and are intended to illustrate the importance of both the return itself as well as the timing of such returns.